-3.5.3 Estimated precision multiplier
+3.6.2 Estimated precision multiplier

 When using a signal multiplier higher than 1x and depending on the lidar mode, the sensor will get a precision improvement.
 The following tables present an estimated precision multiplier depending on the operating configuration.
+Please refer to the Signal Multiplier section for more details.